Click on thumbnails for full size images

 In 2010 Allen received a Research Award from the Alexander von Humboldt Foundation in Germany, which is given "in recognition of a researcher's entire achievements to date", and in 2013 he received the Barwise Prize from the American Philosophical Association "for significant and sustained contributions to areas relevant to philosophy and computing by an APA member".

 Colin Allen is Distinguished Professor of History & Philosophy of Science at the University of Pittsburgh.
 Prior to moving to the University of Pittsburgh, he was "Provost Professor" of Cognitive Science and of History & Philosophy of Science & Medicine in the College of Arts and Sciences at Indiana University, Bloomington.
-From 2017-2020 Colin Allen (aka 科林·艾伦) holds the title of "Changjiang (Yangtze River) Chair Professor" at Xi'an Jiaotong University, Xi'an, China, where from 2015-2017 he was previously appointed as "University Chair Professor".
+From 2017-2019 Colin Allen (aka 科林·艾伦) held the title of "Changjiang (Yangtze River) Chair Professor" at Xi'an Jiaotong University, Xi'an, China, where from 2015-2017 he was previously appointed as "University Chair Professor".

 Allen's main area of research is on the philosophical foundations of cognitive science, particularly with respect to nonhuman animals.
 He is interested in the scientific debates between ethology and comparative psychology, and current issues arising in cognitive ethology.
 Allen has also published on other topics in the philosophy of mind and philosophy of biology, and artificial intelligence.
 His most recent book is Moral Machines: Teaching Robots Right from Wrong (Oxford University Press 2009), coauthored with Wendell Wallach.